Lately, I’ve been contemplating screen issues, because screen use has gotten pretty out of hand at my house and I’m tired of it.

 Cedar doesn’t have a cell phone, but he does want to play video games or watch TV during all of his spare time.
 He’s also on screens at school, in some cases working on projects, but in other cases, just messing around.
 He’ll do screen-free activities if I suggest stuff, but reluctantly and never on his own lately.
 I have a feeling Cedar’s growing screen obsession is a combo of stuff, such as…

 - Peer pressure – my partner’s kids who live with us part-time and most of Cedar’s friends don’t have regulated screen time.
-As Cedar has befriended peers who use screens a lot, it’s encouraged him to use screens more.
+Also, as Cedar has befriended more peers who use screens a lot, it’s encouraged him to use screens more.

 - His age – at 11 years, he could just be at an age where kids like screens more?